FOSSforlife/writings/chatgpt.md

 Third, the interaction is iterative rather than transactional.
 A lookup engine encourages one-shot queries.
 A collaborator encourages follow-ups, reframing, and refinement.
 Many of your prompts implicitly assume this: they’re designed to open a line of inquiry, not close it.
 Each answer becomes raw material for the next question.

 Fourth, the model is treated as a **synthetic generalist**.
 Humans often specialize deeply and integrate slowly.
 LLMs do the opposite: they integrate broadly but shallowly unless guided.
-Your prompts exploit this strength by asking the model to traverse philosophy, politics, psychology, media, and technology in a single move—something a human researcher would normally need weeks of context switching to attempt.
+Your prompts exploit this strength by asking the model to traverse philosophy, psychology, media, and technology in a single move—something a human researcher would normally need weeks of context switching to attempt.

 Finally, this approach reframes success.
 The goal is not “Did I get the right answer?” but “Did this move my understanding forward?”
 A good response might complicate your view, introduce a productive tension, or give you a better question than the one you started with.
 That’s the hallmark of collaboration, not retrieval.